unhm-programming-club/unhm-programming-club.github.io/_posts/2021-04-01-git-pull-request-guide.md

 tags: tutorials
 ---

-The only requirement of membership in the Programming Club, besides following our conduct rules, is that every member must make a Pull Request on GitHub on a [club repository](https://github.com/unhm-programming-team/) once per semester.
+The only requirement of membership in the Programming Club, besides following our conduct rules, is that every member must make a Pull Request on GitHub on a [club repository](https://github.com/unhm-programming-team/) **once per semester**.

+A Pull request is an action performed on GitHub.com where someone requests that changes they made to a copy of a project be added to the original project.

 Making a pull request is a little complicated, especially the first time.
 It involves a mixture of command line actions and interacting with the user interface on GitHub.com.